ransomw/the-benevolent-dictators/README.md

 Once you have properly installed our program you should be able to follow this tutorial command by command to get a sample of what a "normal" usage would be like.

-Make sure you're in the console, inside the `the-benevolent-dictators` dir.
+Make sure you're in the console, and your working directory is `the-benevolent-dictators` dir.

 ### Most basic usage ever
 Let's start by generating some encoded text that can be translated by `benevolens`: